 Before we dive into other people’s opinions about Java’s checked and unchecked exceptions, I’d like to state mine first.

-I don’t think there is any debate about using exceptions for truly exceptional cases such as out-of-memory.
+I don’t think there is any debate about using unchecked exceptions for truly exceptional cases such as out-of-memory.
 Scattering code to handle these kinds of problems throughout a code-base clutters it with little benefit.
 But Java code often uses exceptions for reporting errors that could reasonably be expected, eg FileNotFound; whether these should be checked or unchecked is the debate here.

 Callers of a function which can fail should be required to explicitly deal with that failure - which may mean reporting failure to the caller but with a different “context”.

 However C’s “cram error-status into the return value in an ad-hoc way” is just not elegant, while its “return status in output parameter” approach is (a) not much nicer, and (b) doesn’t work well in Java which always passes parameters by-value rather than by-reference.
+C therefore cannot be a “role model” for how to do error-handling in Java.

-Or in other words: code calling any function which uses exceptions as a “side-band to return failures which are not truly rare and hard-to-handle” should not let such exceptions propagate far.
+Code calling any function which uses exceptions as a “side-band to return failures which are not truly rare and hard-to-handle” should not let such exceptions propagate far.

 So what should code do when it calls a function that throws a checked exception?
 In my opinion, it should catch any such exceptions and return a suitable value representing the error - ie convert the exception into a return-value (functional style).
 If it can’t reasonably do that, then it should throw a new checked exception which represents the failure in terms meaningful to the caller of the function.
 Where a set of functions are tightly coupled, it might be acceptable to let an exception propagate up a few frames in the call-stack (a “non-local return”) but letting it cross any kind of module/domain boundary is exposing external code to internal details that it cannot, and should not, understand.